rsvim/rfc/1-TUI/1-Canvas.md

-# Rendering
+# Canvas

 > Written by @linrongbin16, 2024-08-23

-This RFC describes the rendering system inside TUI.
+This RFC describes the canvas system inside TUI.

 ## Hardware